elenalowery/DSX-Local-Credit-Card-Default/README.md

-# DSX Local Credit Card default demo
+# DSX Local Credit Card Default Demo

 ** This repository contains the following assets for the Credit Card Default demo in DSX Local **
 1. Presentation - replace *Use Case* slides from this repo in [this presentation](https://github.com/elenalowery/DSXLocal_TelcoChurn/tree/master/Presentation)